 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-While many gem collectors get their rocks from rockhounding shops, you would be surprised at how many gemstones you can potentially find right in your own backyard.
-Gemstones are found more easily than most people expect because most people do not bother to look for them.
+While many gem collectors get their rocks from rockhounding shops, you would be surprised at how many gemstones you can find in your backyard.
+Gemstones are found more easily than most expect because they do not bother looking for them.

 There are various kinds of gemstones that you may find in your backyard, depending on your geographical location.
 Quartz is one of the most common gemstones you can find and can be found in almost any location.
 Areas of the American West, such as California, Colorado, Arizona, and Utah, are some of the easiest places to find gemstones.